EmotiBit/EmotiBit_Docs/Learn_more_about_emotibit.md

     - The Hibernate Switch kills power to both the Feather and the EmotiBit.
 It is recommended to toggle the switch to `HIB` if leaving the EmotiBit unused for long durations.

 ## EmotiBit FW
-### Update Feather WiFi chip firmware
-  - Occasionally there are important updates to the Feather WiFi chip firmware. **If you recently got your Feather M0 WiFi board from us, you're up-to-date and good-to-go**, [but if not you should follow these instructions on Adafruit's page.](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-the-wifi-module)

 ### Raw data packet architecture